 Our investments in marketable equity securities are carried at fair value with the changes in unrealized gains and losses recognized in our results of operations at each measurement date.
 Our investments in marketable debt securities are classified as available for sale securities and carried at fair value with the unrealized gains and losses recognized through accumulated other comprehensive income/loss at each measurement date.
 For available for sale debt securities in an unrealized loss position, we first assess whether we intend to sell, or it is more likely than not that we will be required to sell the security before recovery of the amortized cost basis.
 If either of the criteria regarding intent or requirement to sell is met, the security's cost basis is written down to fair value through our results of operations.
 For debt securities that do not meet the aforementioned criteria, we evaluate whether the decline in fair value has resulted from credit losses or other factors.
-If a credit loss exists, the present value of cash flows expected to be collected is less than the amortized cost basis, a credit loss exists and an allowance for credit losses is recorded for the credit loss, limited by the amount that the fair value is less than the amortized cost basis.
-Realized gains and losses is recorded for the credit loss, limited by the amount that the fair value is less than the amortized cost basis.
+If a credit loss exists, the present value of cash flows expected to be collected from the security are compared to the cost basis of the security.
+If the present value of cash flows expected to be collected is less than the amortized cost basis, a credit loss exists and an allowance for credit losses is recorded for the credit loss, limited by the amount that the fair value is less than the amortized cost basis.
 Realized gains and losses from securities are recognized in results of operations upon disposition of the securities using the specific identification method on a trade date basis.